Tropical Fukaya Algebras: algebras

+The coefficient ring of our \ainfty algebras are Novikov rings defined as follows.
+Let $q$ be a formal variable and $\Lambda$ the \em{universal Novikov field} of formal sums The subring

+with only the non-negative exponents is called the \em{Novikov ring}.
+Denote by $\Lambda_{ >0}$ the subring with only positive exponents, and by

+the subgroup of formal power series with invertible leading coefficient and non-negative exponents.
+The Novikov ring has natural adic topology, in which a sequence of elements converges iff it converges in the quotient by any subring $q^E \Lambda_{\geq 0}$ for any $E \in \R$.

-A {\em strictly unital} \ainfty algebra is an \ainfty algebra equipped with a strict unit.
-Cohomology can be defined for a curved strictly unital \ainfty-algebra if the curvature is a multiple of the unit : $m_0(1) \in \Lam e_A$, because in this case, $(m_1)^2=0$ by \eqref{eq:ainf1}.
+Cohomology can be defined for a strictly unital \ainfty algebra if the curvature is a multiple of the unit : $m^0(1) \in \Lam_{\geq 0} 1_A$, because in this case, $(m^1)^2=0$ by \eqref{eq:ainf1}.
 More generally, the cohomology exists for any solution to the projective Maurer-Cartan equation \cite{fooo}.
+The projective Maurer-Cartan equation for $b \in A$ is A solution $b \in A$ of odd degree to the equation \eqref{eq:mc} is called a \em{weakly bounding cochain} and the set of all the odd solutions is denoted $MC(A)$.
+Given a weakly bounding cochain $b \in MC(A)$, the \em{deformed composition map} is defined by

+over all possible combinations of insertions of the element $b \in A^+$ between (and before and after) the elements $a_1,\ldots, a_n$.
+The maps $m^n_b$ define an \ainfty structure on $A$ if $b$ has odd degree.
+By the weakly bounding cochain condition $m^0_b(1) \in \Lam_{\geq 0} 1_A$, and the \ainfty relations imply